The Apache Wedding Blessing is the most famous of the Native American wedding poems.

-Below is the Apache Wedding Blessing plus several other Native American poems.
+Below is the Apache Wedding Poem plus several other Native American poems.

 Perhaps you too will find inspiration from one of these poems.